iodigital-com/io-technology/data/blog/exploring-mobile-development-with-react-native.md

 React Native apps have been criticized for their performance issues.
 Some of it has been attributed to React Native's underlying architecture.
 Something about a JavaScript runtime and a bridge.
 While I personally have not encountered these issues so far, I am glad to hear that these are soon issues of the past.

 Recently, [the new React Native architecture has been released](https://reactnative.dev/blog/2024/10/23/the-new-architecture-is-here) and has been made available in Expo SDK 52 that [got released](https://expo.dev/changelog/2024/11-12-sdk-52) the second I initialized my exploration project.
-During this exploration however I remained an SDK 51-based project, And I noticed that I was somewhat caught in between the transition.
-Since the current stable when trying to install the Expo Router for handling navigation between screens, I noticed that the underlying dependency (React Navigation) was set to an incompatible version resulting in errors.
+During this exploration however I remained an SDK 51-based project, and I was somewhat caught in between the transition.
+When trying to install the Expo Router for handling navigation between screens, I noticed that the underlying dependency (React Navigation) was set to an incompatible version resulting in errors.
 I eventually worked around these errors by locking the React Navigation version to 6 instead of 7.

 ## Building